lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

 👆 **This step is really important**!

-The reason why we dump the page on our hard drive is that we'll run a Ruby script over it a hundred times to test our code.
-It will be faster to open the file on disk rather than to make a network call to Marmiton/LetsCookFrench (and get blacklisted).
+The reason why we keep the page on our hard drive is that we need to run Ruby scripts over it hundreds of times to test our code.
+It's much faster to open the file on disk rather than making a network call to Marmiton/LetsCookFrench every time (that would probably also get us blacklisted).

-### Parse with Nokogiri
+### Parsing with Nokogiri

-Nokogiri is a cool and famous gem to parse HTML documents (not only).
+Nokogiri is a cool and famous gem used to parse HTML documents (it does other stuff too!)
 Here is how you can use it to parse a document once you know the CSS selectors of the elements you are interested in.
 CSS selectors will be explained later, but the gist of it is that you can select all elements with a given `class` attribute by creating the query `.class`.

 For instance, if you want to find all elements with the `student` class in the following HTML, you will use the query `".student"`